strategineer/personal-website/source/food/red_scare_shrimp.html.markdown

 title: Red Scare Shrimp
 id_title: red_scare_shrimp
 blog: food
-date: 2020-11-16
+date: 2020-11-15
 tags: communist, hot
 is_important: true
-blurb: Communist shrimp, small in size yet large in number, red through and through best served on pasta with a white sauce.
+blurb: Communist shrimp small in size yet numerous and red through and through; best served on pasta with a white sauce.
 servings: 4
 ingredients:
   - 61-70 or 625g Pacific White shrimp (any small or medium sized shrimp will do)